Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Results and Discussion

 \section{Results and Discussion}

-This section presents the validation results of the proposed SDN-enabled anomaly detection mechanism under the experimental setup described in Section~\ref{sec:experimental_setup}.
+This section presents the validation results of the SDN-enabled anomaly detection mechanism under the experimental setup described in Section~\ref{sec:experimental_setup}, thereby assessing the selected DFL use case as a representative instantiation of the proposed architecture rather than as an exhaustive validation of all its architectural capabilities.
 We assess both (i) the anomaly classification performance and (ii) the resulting DFL learning performance, considering single-domain and multi-domain deployments to capture different topology conditions.
 Firstly, we evaluate FU-HST scalability in single-domain scenarios by varying the number of participants and the fraction of malicious nodes, and we compare it against the considered baselines (Subsection~\ref{subsec:anomaly_evaluation}).
 Next, we extend the evaluation to multi-domain scenarios to analyze robustness to inter-/intra-domain connectivity and to characterize performance under cross-domain neighbor exchanges (Subsection~\ref{subsec:multidomain_validation}).
-Finally, we quantify the computational complexity of FU-HST and quantify the computation and communication overhead introduced by SDN-enabled security enhancement relative to the baseline DFL execution (Subsection~\ref{subsec:overhead_analysis}).
+Finally, we analyze the computational complexity of FU-HST and quantify the computation and communication overhead introduced by SDN-enabled security enhancement relative to the baseline DFL execution (Subsection~\ref{subsec:overhead_analysis}).